Self-love is one of those popular terms everyone uses, but what does it really mean?

 3. Accept your flaws

-Steps to loving yourself are not about thinking you are the smartest, prettiest, or most talented person in the world.
+Steps to self-love are not about thinking you are the smartest, prettiest, or most talented person in the world.
 How to love yourself, then?

 One of the crucial parts of self-love is accepting the good and the bad about yourself.
 Knowing your capacities and limits and still loving yourself.